NATALIA

 What are Mini Classes?

-These “Minis” are small, pre-professional ballet and theater-dance classes.
+These “Minis” are small, pre-professional ballet classes.
 Unlike classes at traditional ballet schools, enrollment in these classes will be capped at 12 students and are offered on an ad-hoc basis: students are welcome to participate in as many or few classes as they like and need not sign up for any more than one class at a time.

 Who can enroll in Minis?

-They are designed for students of ages 9 to 15 with previous ballet training.
+They are designed for students of ages 9 to 20 with previous ballet training.

 What’s the purpose?